All opinions and recommendations are our own

 Nestled within Humpback Mountain, part of the BlueRidge Mountains, lies the Linville Caverns.
-The caverns are location in Marion, North Carolina, roughly 36 miles east of Asheville, NC and the only “show cave” in North Carolina that is open to the public.
-Getting to the caverns is a beautiful drive, and even more so, if you’re traveling during peak foilage season.
+The caverns are located in Marion, North Carolina, roughly 36 miles east of Asheville, NC, and the only “show cave” in North Carolina that is open to the public.
+Getting to the caverns is a beautiful drive, and even more so, if you’re traveling during peak foliage season.

 Bit of history: “In the early 1800’s a fishing expedition headed by Henry E. Colton, were astounded to see fish swimming in and out of what appeared to be rather solid rock.
 A small opening in the mountainous terrain allowed them to enter the subterranean recess that is still home to native trout in an underground stream.”

 What makes the Linville Caverns one of the Most Magical Caves of the Southern U.S.?

 - Small, quaint, and reasonably priced admission